Recycled Vintage Fashion Vs. Fast Fashion - Understanding the Difference

 Vintage clothing companies are different from regular ones.
 Unlike big retail chains, these companies purchase quite distinct and unique items that can be in an unpredictable condition.
 Hence, it asks for a thorough check before being sold.

-One definite way to ensure that your recycled clothing is sustainable is by investing in garments that can withstand the test of time.
+One definite way to ensure that your recycled vintage clothing is sustainable is by investing in garments that can withstand the test of time.
 There are plenty of 70’s fabrics still running the rail as compared to denim.
 Hence, be conscious and buy carefully.

 Another point to notice while buying recycled clothing, especially vintage, is the workplace and the pay of the employees.

 Watch out for such countries whom have stringent laws for their workers because you cannot challenge a faulty piece.
 Hence, basic research will take you miles ahead before deciding a vendor.